FINA Synchronised Swimming World Cup

 Each Member Federation may enter no more than one swimmer or team per event, with a maximum of 12 athletes.
 The Federation with the highest sum of all final results from the various events is the World Cup winner.

-The 12th edition of the World Cup was held in Changshu (CHN) on September 16, 2010 where China pocketed the title, ahead of Canada and Ukraine.
-The next edition of the World Cup will be organised in Quebec City (CAN) from October 2-5, 2014.
+The last edition of the World Cup was organised in Quebec City (CAN) from October 2-5, 2014.

 Synchro World Cup 2014, Day 4: China and Ukraine win gold in a great final day

 The dramatic theme of the “Phantom of the Opera" opened the last day of competition at the 13th FINA Synchronised Swimming World Cup and gave China a 100% success as the Asian delegation won every event in which it participated.
 The 10 Chinese athletes achieved 95.4000 points in the final free combination, at Laval’s University aquatic centre in Québec City (CAN).
 The Team Highlight and a gala event, with the participation of many countries that were fighting for medals, closed the World Cup in great style.